CyberDefinitions.com

 An Academic Look at H2IK

+H2IK is a proverbial phrase, a variant of "Damned if I know" meaning "I have no idea."
+A proverbial phrase or a proverbial expression is a saying that becomes widely known through word of mouth.
+The phrase and expression differ because while a proverb is a fixed expression, a proverbial phrase allows alterations to fit the grammar of the context.
 H2IK is defined as an "internet slang term" by our team because some of its characters are used as substitutes for letters.
 Most "slang terms" were introduced to reduce the number of key strokes required to write the word, but since the arrival of predictive texting and keyboards on mobile devices, this efficiency is no longer required.
 Nevertheless, "slang terms" are still regularly used to make messages more entertaining or to express individuality.
 "Slang terms" differ from icons because they are not pictorial representations.

 What Did We Say before Texting and Social Media?